 “Startups can also work with an international player like us to utilise our international network as their testbeds and expose themselves to a greater chance for an exit.”

 Jung said he looks forward to deploying Bloom Energy’s units to Asia.
 “For investment, we went into [fuel cell energy system producer] Bloom Energy deal before their IPO (initial public offering), and now we are getting ready to work with them in Asian countries.”

-He considers one the challenges he faces to be the market transition, saying: “Korean electricity market is still regulated, and government still holds the electricity market.
-It would be great to have some support from government as well.”
+He considers one the challenges he faces to be the market transition, saying: “Korean electricity market is still regulated, and the government still holds the electricity market.
+It would be great to have some support from the government as well.”